 >> RELATED: CF Industries Flips Switch on Massive CCS Hub That Changes Everything

-The Wabash Valley project represents a particularly complex application: integrating ASCC capture into a plant being brought back to life after nearly a decade offline.
+The Wabash Valley project represents a complex application of this technology stack: bringing it online inside a plant being restarted after nearly a decade offline.

 "As energy demand increases, Honeywell's carbon capture technologies help customers like Wabash Valley Resources optimize operations and reduce emissions to help boost the domestic production of important inputs like ammonia to support American agriculture.
 WVR's West Terre Haute facility highlights the importance of public-private partnerships and shows the key role they play in advancing innovative technologies that can modernize traditional industries and improve the reliability and resilience of the U.S. energy sector."

-Ken West, President and CEO, Honeywell Energy and Sustainability Solutions
+Ken West, President & CEO, Honeywell Process Technology

 The "second life" angle is the part most coverage has missed.
 The gasification facility in West Terre Haute sat idle for nearly a decade.
 Coal communities like this one saw those shutdowns as permanent losses: jobs, tax base, and regional identity tied to industrial infrastructure that simply stopped operating.